 Jewish Philosophy (4-quarter hours)

 This course sets out to explore the self and the sacred in Jewish tradition by exploring the nature of faith and reason, the call to ethical response and the meaning of divine revelation in multiple Jewish philosophical voices across the ages—including Philo, Saadya, Halevi, Maimonides, Soloveitchik, Buber, Rosenzweig and Levinas.
+Cross listed with PHIL 2050.

 Great Thinkers: Maimonides—Politics, Prophecy and Providence (4-quarter hours)